Zircornn-Black/Group3/README.md

 # Group3 - House Sales in King County, USA - Multiple Regression Model
 **Introduction**

-The objective of this project is to develop a linear regression model for the House Sales in King County, USA dataset.
+The objective of this project is to develop a linear regression model for the House Sales in King County, USA dataset on this repository as kc_house_data.csv.
 The purpose of regression analysis is to determine if a set of predictor variables effectively predicts an outcome variable and to identify which variables significantly influence the outcome variable.

 Linear Regression Analysis involves three stages: analyzing data correlation and directionality, estimating the model by fitting the line, and evaluating the model's validity and usefulness.